AntonioTorres23/OpenGL_Notes/Overview On Textures.md

 **Loading and Creating Textures**

 The first thing we need to do to actually use textures is to load them into our application.
-Texture images can be stored in dozens of file formats
+Texture images can be stored in dozens of file formats, each with their own structure and ordering of data, so how do we get those